-For some remarks on the use of magnetism in Insanity, I am compelled, by want of space, to refer to what is said at pp. 264 et seq.
+For some remarks on the use of mesmerism in Insanity, I am

-I had collected a number of cases to illustrate the therapeutic action of Animal Magnetism, but I find I must omit them.
-This I do with the less regret, that this branch of the subject is sure to be worked out by many persons, while the works of Dr. Esdaile and Mr. Capern, besides others, and the long lists of cases published in the Zoist by Dr. Elliotson, and many other medical men, as well as in the foreign Journals, has sufficiently established the great value and importance of magnetic treatment.
-Moreover, the cases which I had collected, being from the practice of others, and very much of the same character as the published cases, would merely have added to the size of the work, without the advantage of any thing new.
-No one who has attended to the subject can doubt the value of Animal Magnetism as a therapeutic agent, and for the present we must admit this application of Animal Magnetism to be the most important, and to be worthy of the attentive study of medical men.
+I had collected a number of cases to illustrate the therapeutic action of mesmerism, but I find I must omit them.
+This I do with the less regret, that this branch of the subject is sure to be worked out by many persons, while the works of Dr. Esdaile and Mr. Capern, besides others, and the long lists of cases published in the Zoist by Dr. Elliotson, and many other medical men, as well as in the foreign Journals, has sufficiently established the great value and importance of mesmeric treatment.
+Moreover, the cases which I had collected, being from the practice of others, and very much of the same character as the published cases, would merely have added to the size of the work, without the advantage of anything new.
+No one who has attended to the subject can doubt the value of mesmerism as a therapeutic agent, and for the present we must admit this application of mesmerism to be the most important, and to be worthy of the attentive study of medical men.